 Looking to the Future

-And as always, LJCSC continues to improve upon patient care systems using education, informed consent and open lines of communication with our patients and every member of our practice.
+And as always, LJC continues to improve upon patient care systems using education, informed consent and open lines of communication with our patients and every member of our practice.

 We’re also exploring new ways to increase communication through blogging and social networking.

-But no matter what the future holds for LJCSC, our commitment will always be to our patients and ensuring we provide the best possible experience for them.
+But no matter what the future holds for LJC, our commitment will always be to our patients and ensuring we provide the best possible experience for them.